e-oltean/diff_approaches_ML_methods/README.md

-In this repository, we aim to show different ways from the point o view of the code and library used within the same method
+In this repository, the purpose to show different ways from the point of view of the code and libraries used in Python, within the same method in Machile Learning.
+Thus, one can use different code blocks and different libraries from Python.